 9- Cow’s milk (too much chemicals).

-10- Processed potatoes, sweet potatoes and white flour/flour foods.
+10- Processed potatoes, sweet potatoes, and white flour/flour foods.

 11- Coffee (caffeine can make you crash)

-12- Bran muffins (high carb, low fibre)
+12- Bran muffins (high carb, low fiber)

 13- Pork/bacon/ham (high insulin and addictive hormones).

-14- Celery (high water content which can make you prone to blo ating)
+14- Celery (high water content which can make you prone to bloating)

 15- Tomatoes (high bile acid which can lead to digestive problems).
-Why are tomatoes bad for you?

-16- Almonds (high phytic acid which can make you prone to blo ating).
+16- Almonds (high phytic acid which can make you prone to bloating).

-17- Processed grains , refined flours and sugar.
+17- Processed grains, refined flour, and sugar.

-18- Refined oils, trans fats and unhealthy cooking fats.
+18- Refined oils, trans fats, and unhealthy cooking fats.

 19- Grapes (high fructose).